denisBriceag/test-project/README.md

 # Book Search Application

 This application allows users to search for books by title and author.
 It features a dynamic search function that updates the results as the user types.
+This application was design by author to test basic angular skills of new job candidates

 ## Features